Alfresco/docs-alfresco/content-services/latest/using/content/tags-categories.md

 6. Search for the category or categories you want to add to your content, and then click **Save Changes**.

-   You can create new categories from here also.
+> **Note:** You can't create new categories in the Digital Workspace, you can only create them from the Control Center.